 Adrenaline increases your heart rate, elevates your blood pressure and boosts energy supplies.
 Cortisol, the primary stress hormone, increases sugars (glucose) in the bloodstream, enhances your brain’s use of glucose and increases the availability of substances that repair tissues.

 Cortisol also curbs functions that would be nonessential or detrimental in a fight-or-flight situation.
 It alters immune system responses and suppresses the digestive system, the reproductive system and growth processes.
 This complex natural alarm system also communicates with regions of your brain that control mood, motivation and fear.-mayoclinic.com

 Stress affects us.
-And our body doesn’t know the difference between good stress and bad stress.
-Good stress could be preparing for a holiday party or planning a wedding.
-Perhaps you bought your first home.
-Exciting, but busy!
+And our body doesn’t know the difference between good stress and bad stress!
+Good stress could be preparing for a holiday party or planning a wedding, or perhaps you bought your first home.
+Exciting, but stressful!
 And your flight-or-flight response still goes into action just as it would if you were struggling to meet a deadline, or sitting in rush hour traffic.

 The body’s stress-response system is usually self-limiting.
 Once a perceived threat has passed, hormone levels return to normal.
 As adrenaline and cortisol levels drop, your heart rate and blood pressure return to baseline levels, and other systems resume their regular activities.

 But when stressors are always present and you constantly feel under attack, that fight-or-flight reaction stays turned on.